dorakino/Neumann_ii_PRNG/README.md

 The neumann.h header conatins the used class, neumann.cpp source file is the code containing the calculations.

-The results can be seen in an added txt file.
+The final results can be seen in an added txt file.